 A simple but delicious dessert, you can make this Peach tart in no time and still yield an elegant and delicious pastry.
 Add this easy peach dessert to your list of quick dessert recipes and you are sure to make this over and over again.

-However, when it comes to eating or dieting for that matter, two things, only these two things will be causing my dieting to run away and never come back again: fried chicken and a good pastry dessert.
+When it comes to cutting back on the sweets and indulgent foods, two things, only these two things will be causing my intention to falter: fried chicken and a good pastry dessert.

 I just love fried chicken.
 It is a perfectly delicious downfall.
 Crispy skin, juicy meat and all.